- Nova Scotia, 18 results

 Item is a videocassette with an educational film by Norman P. Sheuker, M.D., with animated and live action demonstrations.
 The video consists of four short parts with 5 seconds of black in between.
 The video was requested by Dr. Janigan from the Department of Pathology.
 The video was used in the Dalhousie Medical School curriculum.

 Collection contains "Sheep have an important place in Nova Scotia Agriculture.
 Leaflet No. 9" and transcripts from broadcast #20 and #21 of "The Vanishing Flock".
+Also included are a variety of agricultural reports.

 - UA-44, Tape 102